Anubhav-1104/Blinkit-Dashboard/README.md

 📌 Project Overview

-This project involves analyzing Blinkit (online grocery delivery) data to uncover insights about customer behavior, product performance, sales trends, and business growth opportunities.
-The analysis is performed using Python (Pandas, NumPy, Matplotlib, Seaborn, Plotly) and provides both statistical insights and visualizations.
+This project analyzes Blinkit’s online grocery sales data to uncover insights about customer behavior, product performance, and sales trends.
+The project is implemented using Power BI, offering interactive dashboards, visualizations, and KPIs for clear business insights.

 🎯 Objectives

-Understand sales performance and revenue trends.
+Analyze sales performance over time and across categories.

-Identify top-performing products and categories.
+Identify top-selling products and high-demand categories.

-Analyze customer purchase behavior.
+Understand customer purchase patterns and preferences.

-Explore patterns in delivery time, location, and demand.

-Provide actionable insights for business decision-making.
+Highlight delivery trends, regional demand, and operational insights.

-🛠️ Tech Stack
+🛠️ Tools Used

-Programming Language: Python

-Libraries Used: Pandas, NumPy, Matplotlib, Seaborn, Plotly

-Environment: Jupyter Notebook / VS Code
+Power BI Desktop – for creating dashboards and reports

+Power Query – for data cleaning and transformation

+DAX (Data Analysis Expressions) – for KPIs, calculations, and metrics

 📊 Key Insights

-Seasonal trends in product demand.
+Monthly and weekly sales trends.

-Top categories contributing to maximum revenue.
+Best-selling products and categories contributing to maximum revenue.

-Customer segmentation based on purchasing behavior.
+Customer behavior patterns based on frequency and purchase volume.

+Delivery performance and regional demand trends.

+🚀 How to Explore the Project

+Open the .pbix file in Power BI Desktop.

+Interact with dashboards to explore:

+Sales trends over time

+Top products and categories

+Customer purchase behavior and segmentation

-Delivery time patterns and optimization opportunities.
+Delivery and regional insights

+Apply filters and slicers to dynamically analyze different metrics.

 📈 Sample Visualizations

-Sales trend over time.
+Sales trend over months and weeks

-Top 10 products by revenue.
+Top 10 products by revenue

-Category-wise distribution.
+Category-wise sales distribution

-Heatmaps for correlation analysis.
+Customer purchase frequency and retention analysis

 📑 Conclusion

-This analysis helps in understanding Blinkit's business performance and provides data-driven insights to optimize product availability, improve customer experience, and maximize revenue.
+This Power BI project provides actionable business insights for Blinkit, enabling stakeholders to make data-driven decisions to optimize product offerings, improve customer experience, and maximize revenue.